-This Weird Trick For Falling Asleep Faster Flexes Your Math Skills
+This Weird Trick Might Help You Fall Asleep Faster

 Our bodies always let us know when it's time to rest, so it can be particularly frustrating when you take your cue, only to find that you can't actually sleep.
 But now one simple trick to help you fall asleep faster is making the rounds online — and if you find it hard to induce sleep by counting sheep at night-time, it could be the answer to your bedtime woes.